asakura42/tatsumoto-ren.github.io/blog/easy-torrent-streaming-and-downloading.md

 ## Installing Jackett

-Jackett is an emerging and supported open source torrent aggregator.
+[https://github.com/Jackett/Jackett](Jackett) is an emerging and supported open source torrent aggregator.
 It offers convenient integration with multiple programs through a single API.
 This tool is indispensable for those who want to simplify the process of searching torrents from various sources.
 Using Jackett, users can easily facilitate the